 The 2012 Nissan Versa sedan and hatchback have different engines.
-The base sedan has a 1.6-liter four-cylinder engine with 109 horsepower.
-Because it’s redesigned, reviewers have driven the sedan, and are satisfied with its powertrain.
-It’s not sporty by any means, and struggles at highway speeds sometimes, but for the most part, the Versa sedan has respectable performance for a car at this price point.
+The base sedan has a 1.6-liter four-cylinder engine with 109 horsepower, mated to a five-speed manual transmission.
+Reviewers are satisfied with the Versa's powertrain, though they say it’s not sporty by any means, and struggles at highway speeds sometimes.
+Still, they say that, the most part, the Versa sedan has respectable performance for a car at its price point.

 A continuously variable transmission (CVT) is optional, and reviewers are surprised that they actually like it because CVTs usually skimp on performance for better fuel economy.
 According to the EPA, the Versa averages up to 30/38 mpg city/highway with the 1.6-liter engine, which is pretty good for the class, but not as good as the 30/40 mpg ratings on the Hyundai Accent.

 The Versa hatchback has a larger and more powerful 1.8-liter four-cylinder engine that makes 122 horsepower.
 It also comes standard with a six-speed manual transmission on the base trim, and a four-speed automatic is optional.
 The highest trim has a CVT standard.
 Overall, test drivers like the amount of power available on the hatchback, and say the manual is fun to drive.
 With the 1.8-liter engine, the Versa hatchback gets up to 28/34 mpg with the CVT.